qihongl/stroop-cohen-etal-1990/README.md

 ### doc

 - `stroop_model.py`: the definition of the stroop model
 - `stroop_stimulus.py`: the definition of the stroop task; I also uploaded this helper script this as a package, so you can `pip install stroop`.
+Here's its <a href="https://github.com/qihongl/stroop-stimuli">repo</a>
 - `run_exp_*.py`: run some experiment, where `*` is the name of the experiemnt
 - `show_*.py`: analyze and plot the data
 - `stroop-feedforward.ipynb` and `stroop-linear.ipynb`: two simplifications of the full stroop model, for teaching purpose